Achieving Paperless invoice processing is an elusive goal for many accounts payable teams.

 It could be a factor of errors on the invoice or you have a highly manual process to match the invoices with the purchase order.

-If there is no purchase order process then you are probably relying on invoice approval from stakeholders for every single invoice.
+If there is no purchase order process, you probably rely on invoice approval from stakeholders for every single invoice.

 Reduce the exceptions, the faster you can pay the vendors.

-Capturing early payment discounts is one of the import KPI’s for world-class AP teams.
+Capturing early payment discounts is one of the important KPIs for world-class AP teams.
 You can only capture early payment discounts if your invoice approval workflow is highly efficient and you have drastically decreased the time spent on processing invoices.

 Let’s say your vendor terms are 2%10 Net30.
 So to get a 2% discount, you have to process the invoice in under 9 days and then leave a day for settling the payment.